fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_1.md

 The ability to customize the behavior of pytest in conftest.py files and test files allows customized behavior local to a project or even a subset of the tests for a project.
-You’ll learn about conftest.py and ini files such as pytest.ini in Chapter 6, Configuration, on page 115.
+You’ll learn about conftest.py and ini files such as pytest.ini in Lab 6, Configuration, on page 115.

 ### Exercises